c-spark/cspark-ts-sdk/docs/readme.md

 These transactional methods are quite useful as they will handle the entire process for you, from start to finish.
 Unfortunately, they may take a bit longer to complete.
-Therefore, you are welcome to use non-transactional methods if you want more control over the process.
+Therefore, you are welcome to use non-transactional methods for more fine-grained control over the process.

 ## HTTP Request